Know Thy Reasoner: Not All Language Models Explore Alike: Discussion

 \section{Discussion}

-We have argued that the generating model's diversity profile plays a vital role in determining the optimal exploration strategy.
-High-diversity base models require breadth; low-diversity aligned models benefit from depth.
-This pattern is consistent with published work: TreeLLM$^*$ \citep{houHLLTD2025} and Chain-in-Tree \citep{li2025} apply MCTS with lightweight refinement signals to instruct models, where our framework predicts depth is effective.
-In contrast, breadth-first approaches tend to utilize base models \citep{zhuangZGHLSZ2025, zhaoKFLS25}, which exhibit much larger pass@$k$--pass@$1$ gaps, meaning that even mild improvements over the parallel sampling baseline can yield absolute gains.
-When MCTS does target stronger improvements, it typically relies on trained process reward models \citep{zhangZHYDDT2024, uesatoKKSSW_et_al2022} that provide dense, per-step feedback, precisely the strong external signal our framework predicts is necessary for high-diversity models.
+We do not claim diversity is the only factor that matters.
+The regime is not static: we characterize it on a fixed checkpoint, but the policy evolves during training and the regime may shift with it.
+It is also a downstream property, most directly of pretraining data, so what we measure as a model's regime is inseparable from its data history, and two models at the same nominal training stage may differ.
+Dataset composition, prompt design, and scale may likewise confound the effects we attribute to diversity; in our own experiments, prompt variation substantially altered the effectiveness of MCTS.

-\textbf{Alternate Views.} We advocate for explicitly characterizing the model's diversity regime before selecting an exploration strategy.
-Our experiments validate this via inference on a fixed checkpoint, but during training the regime may shift as the policy evolves.
-Even if one does this characterization adaptively across training phases, note that repeated regime estimation is computationally expensive, and the gains from adaptation may not even justify this cost.
-Beyond diversity, other factors such as dataset composition, prompt design, and model scale, may interact with or confound the effects we attribute to the diversity regime.
-Even in our own experiments, we observed that prompt variation substantially altered the effectiveness of MCTS.
-Disentangling these remains an open question.
+These caveats motivate a recommendation rather than a fixed recipe.
+We do not expect every paper to characterize diversity as comprehensively as we do here.
+But the alternative now common in the literature, demonstrating a strategy's reasoning gains on one or two models, is too weak to establish that the strategy generalizes.
+At minimum, a proposed exploration strategy should be shown to improve pass@$k$ inference performance across several models spanning different diversity regimes, rather than downstream performance on a single checkpoint.
+This is a low bar relative to full diversity characterization, and it would already expose the regime-dependence that single-model evaluation hides.